Newcastle Government House: Military barracks & convict labour

-From the 1830s there was an increase of military protection of Newcastle in order to protect its coal resources and hence the colony's economy.
+From the 1830s there was an increase of military protection of Newcastle to protect its coal resources and hence the colony's economy.
 The Governor visited Newcastle to lay foundation stone for the new barracks on the hill near the parsonage house in 1836.
 Lieutenant Colonel George Barney had recently arrived from England and was appointed Colonial Engineer in 1836.
-One of Barney's first tasks was to report on steps that needed to be taken in order to protect the colony from attacks by foreign vessels and he recommended that batteries and blockhouses be constructed in Sydney, Newcastle, Wollongong, Port Macquarie and Port Phillip.
+One of Barney's first tasks was to report on steps that needed to be taken to protect the colony from attacks by foreign vessels and he recommended that batteries and blockhouses be constructed in Sydney, Newcastle, Wollongong, Port Macquarie and Port Phillip.
 The first projects undertaken by Barney were for the construction of new barracks at Paddington in Sydney (Victoria Barracks) and Newcastle.

 The Newcastle Military Barracks were completed earlier than the Victoria Barracks.
 A convict chain gang in Newcastle was employed to build the foundations for the officers quarters and soldiers barracks in 1838, as well as to create the military parade ground.
 Excavation of the hillside by convict iron gang took place in 1842 so that outbuildings could be constructed.
 Governor Gipps proposed reducing troop numbers at the barracks as convict transportation to the colony was coming to an end.
 Further reducing the need for a strong military presence in Newcastle was the relocation of the remaining prisoners in 1848.
 Only 1000 troops were to remain in New South Wales to protect the colony.
 In June 1848 and the 99th regiment left Newcastle.
 However later in 1848 some convicts returned to Newcastle to build public works accompanied by a military guard which was accommodated in the new barracks.